Ethics & Compliance

 - Early signatory to Defense Industry Initiatives on Business Ethics and Conduct, committing to self-governance in accordance with the highest standards.

 - Pioneered board-level oversight by creating the Ethics and Corporate Responsibility Committee.

-Federal government ethics officers applaud Leidos (legacy SAIC) case resolution process as a best practice.
-At Leidos (legacy SAIC), ethics cases are assigned and independent case manager and subject matter expert investigator and reviewed by an experienced quality assurance team to ensure thoroughness and objectivity.
+- Federal government ethics officers applaud Leidos’ (legacy SAIC) case resolution process as a best practice.
+At Leidos (legacy SAIC), ethics cases are assigned to an independent case manager and subject matter expert investigator.
+Once the investigation is complete, cases are reviewed by an experienced quality assurance team to ensure thoroughness and objectivity.

 - Elevated SVP of Ethics & Compliance (E&C) to report directly to CEO, strengthening commitment to ethics.

 - Launched independent, third-party ethics hotline to further enhance reporting confidentiality.

 - Launched an Enterprise Case Management System as a customized central repository to document and track investigations, allowing for automated workflow processing, enhanced analytical capability, and more cross-functional collaboration.

 - Expanded Ethics and Compliance Program to include group ethics directors, senior investigators, and a dedicated communications lead.